ably/Ably-Mapbox-sample/README.md

 # Ably-Mapbox-sample

-Example of a basic intergration to render positions from android onto a Map provided by Mapbox via Ably.
+Example of a basic intergration to render positions from android onto a map provided by MapBox via Ably.

 ## Web Demo